Goichi Suda

-Goichi Suda (須田 剛一, Suda Gōichi), known by his alias Suda51, is a Japanese video game designer, writer and director.
+Goichi Suda (須田 剛一, Suda Gōichi), known by his alias Suda51, is a Japanese video game director, designer, and writer.
 Affiliated with Human Entertainment from 1994 to 1998, he founded Grasshopper Manufacture in 1998 with a number of other Human Entertainment staff to produce their own titles.
 His best-known work has come from Grasshopper Manufacture, including The Silver Case (1999), Killer7 (2005), the No More Heroes series, and Lollipop Chainsaw (2012).

 Suda is from Nagano Prefecture, moving to Tokyo at the age of 18 and eventually being hired by Human Entertainment after having a number of other jobs including as an undertaker.
 His first projects were in the Fire Pro Wrestling and Twilight Syndrome series.
 At Grasshopper Manufacture, he worked on their debut title The Silver Case as writer and director.
 The Silver Case helped establish both Suda and his company in Japan, but Suda and Grasshopper gained international attention with the release of Killer7, Suda's first title to be released outside Japan.
-He has contributed to most of the company's projects, taking on a more managerial role following the first No More Heroes in 2007.
+He has contributed to most of the company's projects, taking on a more managerial role following No More Heroes in 2007.

-Suda's work is characterized by a focus on themes of crime and the clash of people with different ideals.
+Suda's work is characterized by a focus on themes of crime, and the clash of people with different ideals.
 While his early works adopted a serious tone, his later projects incorporated elements of humor.
-Sexual elements have also made appearances in his work, to the point where he became worried they would become too heavily associated with him.
-Aspects of his work have been influenced by film and literature, with one of his favorite authors being Franz Kafka, and incorporated references to popular sport and music.
+Sexual elements have also made appearances in his work to the point where he became worried they would become too heavily associated with him.
+Aspects of his work have been influenced by film and literature, with one of his favorite authors being Franz Kafka.
+He frequently incorporates references to pop culture in his games.

 Biography

 Early and personal life

 Goichi Suda was born in the city of Ueda in Japan's Nagano Prefecture on January 2, 1968, and lived in the region until moving to Tokyo when he was eighteen.
-Suda has spoken little of his early life, but he did not have a good relationship with his family, and disliked living in Nagano despite its natural beauty.
+Suda has spoken little of his early life, but he did not have a good relationship with his family, and disliked living in Nagano.
 He wished to design video games from an early age.
 While distant from his family in Nagano, Suda is married and has his own family in Tokyo.
 Among his early jobs were working at Sega as a graphics designer for their brochures.
 One of his more notable jobs was as an undertaker, although he was more involved with flower arrangements.
 Still determined on a career in video games, and with encouragement from his wife, he applied to both Atlus and Human Entertainment, the latter known for the Fire Pro Wrestling series.
 He managed to get an interview with and hired by Human Entertainment.
 In later years, Suda would come to be known by the nickname "Suda51".
 The name is a pun based on the two parts of his given name—"go" translates to "5" and "ichi" to "1".